Professional Development and Career Planning

 Travel to Meetings and Conferences

-To receive funding, graduate students must submit a request before leaving for the conference or funding will not be distributed.
-Students should request funding as soon as possible after receiving notification of acceptance at a conference.
-Students who are not currently residing in Madison are not eligible for funding.
+To receive funding, graduate students must submit a request at least two weeks before leaving for the conference or funding will not be distributed.
+Students should request for funding as soon as possible after receiving notification of acceptance at a conference, following the procedure below.
+Students who are not currently residing in Madison should inquire with the Graduate Coordinator and DGS before requesting funds since funding amount may vary depending on travel plans.
+This funding is made possible through the McCarty Award Plan (MAP).

 Instructions for Receiving Travel Funding